 Early on, you may need to decide whether you have a single person in charge of maintaining social media accounts.
 Ideally this task will be shared by a number of different members of your team to ensure that you do not lose all of your social media expertise if your designated media person leaves.
 In addition, it allows for more consistent coverage of your organization’s work and related news if that person is busy.

 What Social Networks Should You Be On?

 Twitter and Facebook are two obvious choices because they have the most users and the most influence.
-Google+ is also an option, although it is less popular.
 If you’re producing videos, consider YouTube and Vimeo.
 And if you speak to a niche audience, look for social networks that appeal to that group.

 6 Tips for Better Tweeting

 Important: Be careful about starting a tweet with an "@" mention.

 - Example: Only viewable to followers of your account and the account of the person you are tweeting to.

 @EFF on the new Indian digital locks legislation [link]

 - Example: Example: Viewable to all of your followers and the general public.